Liam Moes (/muːs/) is a producer, engineer and musician based in Vancouver, BC.

-Liam got his start in the music industry as a talented and entertaining drummer for folk rock band The Archers.
-With them, he toured extensively across Canada multiple times playing shows like CMW, NXNE, Rifflandia Festival and the CBC Touque sessions.
-Liam recorded the band’s first EP in his basement whilst still in High School.
-Songs off of that album went on to receive regular radio play on CBC Radio and The Zone at 91.3 (Victoria) and earned the band a nomination for “Young Performer of the Year” at the 2012 Canadian Folk Music Awards.
+Liam got his start in the music industry as the drummer for the folk rock band The Archers.
+With them, he toured across Canada (playing CMW and NXNE) and recorded the band’s first EP in his basement, which prompted his interest in recording and producing.
+Songs off of that album went on to receive regular radio play on CBC Radio and earned the band a nomination for “Young Performer of the Year” at the 2012 Canadian Folk Music Awards.

 "He understood exactly what I was going for and made the sailing about ten times smoother in the process." - Chris Ho on working with Liam on "Places You've Been"